zytx121/zytx121.github.io/_pages/about.md

 Recent News
 ------------------------

+10 / 2023: I'm awarded by the Intel Scholarship

+10 / 2023: One paper on adversarial attack (CamoNet) is accepted by <b>Remote Sensing</b> (JCR Q2)

 08 / 2023: One paper on model distillation (GRD) is accepted by <b>GRSL</b> (JCR Q2)

 07 / 2023: A report on adversarial attacks for object detection is made at IGARSS'2023 in Pasadena, CA, USA.